 Despite our current consolidated debt levels, we and our subsidiaries may be able to incur substantial additional debt in the future, including secured debt.
-The promissory notes and the indenture governing the initial notes permit us and our subsidiaries to incur additional indebtedness or to take a number of other actions that could diminish our ability to make payments on the notes.
+The indenture governing the notes permits us and our subsidiaries to incur additional indebtedness or to take a number of other actions that could diminish our ability to make payments on the notes.

-The promissory notes and indenture governing the initial notes contain limited protections against certain types of important corporate events and may not protect your investment upon the occurrence of those and other events.
+The indenture governing the notes contains limited protections against certain types of important corporate events and may not protect your investment upon the occurrence of those and other events.

-The promissory notes and indenture governing the initial notes do not:
+The indenture for the notes does not:

-- require us to maintain any financial ratios or specific levels of net worth, revenues, income, cash flows or liquidity; - protect holders of the notes in the event that we experience significant adverse changes in our financial condition or results of operations; - · limit our ability to pledge assets to secure our existing or future debt; - · limit our ability to incur indebtedness that is equal in right of payment to the notes; - · limit our ability to incur indebtedness with a maturity date earlier than the maturity date of the notes; - · restrict the ability of our subsidiaries to issue securities or incur liability that would be structurally senior to our indebtedness; - · restrict our ability to purchase or prepay our securities; or
+- require us to maintain any financial ratios or specific levels of net worth, revenues, income, cash flows or liquidity; - · protect holders of the notes in the event that we experience significant adverse changes in our financial condition or results of operations; - · limit our ability to pledge assets to secure our existing or future debt; - · limit our ability to incur indebtedness that is equal in right of payment to the notes; - · limit our ability to incur indebtedness with a maturity date earlier than the maturity date of the notes; - · restrict the ability of our subsidiaries to issue securities or incur liability that would be structurally senior to our indebtedness; - · restrict our ability to purchase or prepay our securities; or

-• restrict our ability to make investments or to purchase or pay dividends or make other payments in respect of our common stock or other securities ranking junior to the notes.
+· restrict our ability to make investments or to purchase or pay dividends or make other payments in respect of our common stock or other securities ranking junior to the notes.

-In addition, the promissory notes and the indenture governing the initial notes contain no covenants or other provisions to afford protection to holders of the notes in the event of a fundamental change involving us, except to the extent described under "Description of the Initial Notes - Fundamental Change Permits Holders to Require Us to Repurchase Initial Notes," "Description of the Initial Notes - Increase in the Conversion Rate for Conversions in Connection with a Make-Whole Fundamental Change," "Description of the Initial Notes - Consolidation, Merger and Sale of Assets," "Description of the Promissory Notes - Fundamental Change Permits Holders to Require Us to Repurchase Promissory Notes," "Description of the Promissory Notes - Fundamental Change Permits Holders to Require Us to Repurchase Promissory Notes," "Description of the Promissory Notes - Consolidation, Merger and Sale of Assets," Accordingly, your rights under the notes may be substantially and adversely affected upon any fundamental change or if we or our subsidiaries take certain actions that could either increase the probability that we default on the notes or reduce the recovery that you may to receive upon any such default.
+In addition, the indenture contains no covenants or other provisions to afford protection to holders of the notes in the event of a fundamental change involving us, except to the extent described under "Description of Notes - Fundamental Change Permits Holders to Require Us to Repurchase Notes," "Description of Notes - Increase in the Conversion Rate for Conversions in Connection with a Make-Whole Fundamental Change" and "Description of Notes - Consolidation, Merger and Sale of Assets."
+Accordingly, your rights under the notes may be substantially and adversely affected upon any fundamental change or if we or our subsidiaries take certain actions that could either increase the probability that we default on the notes or reduce the recovery that you may to receive upon any such default.